If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

 Pinterest wants long images, not horizontal ones.
 That means if you need a horizontal image on your site for your blog size but want something different to be pinned, you’ll have to make more than one size.

-You can use a plugin such as SocialPug to ensure the correct image is pinned.
-(You will add the blog sized image to your post and then add your Pinterest sized image to the plugin and make sure the correct one is pinned time and time again).
+You can use a plugin called Grow by MediaVine to ensure the correct image is pinned.
+(You will add the blog-sized image to your post and then add your Pinterest-sized image to the plugin and make sure the correct one is pinned time and time again).

 The recommended image size for Pinterest is anything that is a ratio of 2:3 (but no longer than 1260).
 The optimal size is 1000 x 1500.
 That creates a long image on the site when shown to users.

 You can use a site such as Canva or PicMonkey to make your images.
 They offer a Pinterest-sized image template you can use.
 Using it provides you with the exact dimensions you need to make the image the right way.

 If you look at the image shared above, you will notice that one is much longer, which takes up more space on the page.
 This gives the image more Pinterest real estate and gives it much more visibility.

 You can add elements and text to personalize your images and make them pop.
-One great feature about Canva is that you can finish one image and then use the resize tool and change the size so you can use it for another format.
+One great feature about Canva is that you can finish one image and then use the resize tool and change the size to use it for another format.
 For instance, if you make an image you want to pin and then want one for your website and then need another one for Facebook and one final one for Instagram, you can do that by merely using the resize feature.
 Just make sure you download the image before you change the size.

 To learn how to create these images, read the details included in this post about the 6 Tips to Help Your Pins Go Viral.